kyle-c-simmons/Star-fighterz/README.md

 # Starfighterz

-A space invaders clone development in Java with processing.
+A space invaders clone developed in Java with processing.
 The game contains multiple levels, bosses, win and lose mechanics.

 ### Requirements